mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 that many credits for opening new unidirectional streams to the server every second.

-In addition, the receiver should also consider the requirements of protocols into account that are multiplexed with RTP, including RTCP and data streams.
+In addition, the receiver should also consider the requirements of RTCP streams.
 These considerations may also be relevant when implementing signaling since it may be necessary to inform the receiver about how fast and how many stream credits it will have to provide to the media-sending peer.

 ## QUIC Datagrams {#quic-datagrams}